softwarelanguageslab/maf/docs/INCOMPATIBILITIES.md

 ## The `define` special form

+MAF does not support `define` directly in either its concrete or abstract interpreters.
+Instead, it relies on a preprocessor, called the _undefiner_ (found [here](maf/code/shared/src/main/scala/maf/language/scheme/SchemeMonadicUndefiner.scala)) to translate all `define` special forms in the program to (almost) equivalent `letrec` expressions.
+However, in doing so, some minor incompatibilities are inevitably introduced w.r.t.
+R5RS semantics.

-### Letrec is letrec*
+### `letrec` is `letrec*`

-In order to approximate top-level "define" semantics, our `letrec` special form is implemented as a `letrec*` special form, which means that the values of earlier bindings will be available in the next bindings.
+In order to approximate top-level `define` semantics, our `letrec` special form is implemented as a `letrec*` special form, which means that the values of earlier bindings will be available in the next bindings.
 In contrast, a `letrec` also first makes the variables available in the environment, but only assigns them after all bindings have been evaluated.

-### Double define's
+### Duplicate definitions

-In one of the proprocessing steps, `define`s are translated to `letrec`.
+In one of the proprocessing steps, all `define`s in the same scope are translated to a single `letrec`.
 Both `letrec` and `let` are restricted in that the variables of its bindings should be unique.
+As a result, duplicate definitions in a single scope using `define` are never allowed in MAF.

+In R5RS, internal definitions (i.e., `define`s that appear in regular bodies) are also translated into `letrec` in the same way, therefore also disallowing duplicate definitions for the same reason.
+However, as an exception, R5RS does allow duplicate definitions at the top level, treating redefinitions of a previously defined identifier using `set!` semantics.
+We do not support such top level redefinitions, as the top level is also just translated into a single `letrec`.

-This means that the following program will be rejected:
+This means that the following code at the top level (which is valid in R5RS) will be rejected:

 ```scheme
 (define x 10)